rivernews/iriversland2-kubernetes/README.md

 To add a new microservice to be supported by the release script, add a new entry in `MANIFEST_IMAGE_TAGS` in `release.py`.

+### When terraform failed

+When error occurs in `terraform apply` or `terraform destroy` and it's hard to fix the issue, the last resort could be nuking the entire kubernetes cluster and start over.
+The process is simple:

+1. Delete tfstate file in s3.
+Currently we have script `clean-s3-tf-state.sh` to do this.
+2. Delete k8s cluster in digitalocean
+3. Delete firewall in digitalocean
+4. Delete volumes in digitalocean

 ## Purpose

 Check out the issue page for ongoing progress.
 Below talks about the achieved goals.